hylo-lang/specification/spec.md

 ### Method requirements

-1. A function declaration that appears in the body of a trait declaration is a *method requirement declaration* that defines a one or more *method requirements*.
+1. A function declaration that appears in the body of a trait declaration is a *method requirement declaration* that defines one or more *method requirements*.
 A method requirement is the specification of a method that must be implemented in conforming types.

 2. When a method requirement declaration has a __function-bundle-body__, each method implementation in that body denotes a method requirement.
 When a method requirement declaration is bodiless, it defines denotes a single method requirement whose kind depends on the receiver modifier of the method requirement declaration.